devnull-cz/c-prog-lang/modules/arithmetic-type-conversions.md

 runtime fast (on x86 32-bit arithmetics can be much faster than when using 16-bit operands).

-  - note that the only way an `unsigned short` would not fit a (signed) `int` but fit an `unsigned int` is if both types had the same size (e.g. 4 bytes).
+  - Note that the only way an `unsigned short` would not fit a (signed) `int` but fit an `unsigned int` is if both types had the same size (e.g. 4 bytes).
     You will probably not use such a compiler/platform combination, ever.

-*Most operations* means all binary operators.
+The **most operations** from the above sentence means all binary operators.
 A ternary operator as well.
 And even some unary operators.

 `sizeof (1)` is 4 because 1 is an `int`.
 However, if a number does not fit to an `int`, a higher type will be used.
 For example, `4294967296` (2^32 = `UINT_MAX + 1`) will be stored in 8 bytes, so `sizeof (4294967296)` is 8.

 Does it sound confusing?
-Do not worry, we will give you specific rules later.
+Do not worry, we will give you specific rules later in the [*Arithmetic/integer promotion and conversion*](/modules/arithmetic-promotion-and-conversions.md) section.

-:wrench: verify that numbers that do not fit in an `int` will have a size of 8 bytes.
+:wrench: Verify that numbers that do not fit in an `int` will have a size of 8 bytes.

 ## Examples